 If you start saving early enough, you might be able to get by saving only 10% annually.
 If you start later in life, even a 20% savings rate may not be aggressive enough.

 One significant benefit of this approach is that the higher the percentage of income that you save, the less you will spend.
 That will reduce your expense levels through your earnings years and likely mean that you will start retirement with much lower budget requirements.

 In addition to maximizing your savings, there are several other factors to consider as retirement approaches.

 First, you have to determine the right age to retire.
-This will often depend upon your health and your industry, but, in general, the longer you can work the better off financially you'll be upon retirement.
+That will often depend upon your health and your industry, but, in general, the longer you can work the better off financially you will be in retirement.

 Retirement planning is far from an easy task today.
 However, those workers who know how much money they need during their retirement years can at least take the steps necessary to boost the odds that their retirement years will be pleasant ones.
-Once you know the financial realities of your retirement, there's nothing stopping you from saving the money you need to make your retirement goals come true.
+Once you know the financial realities of your retirement, there is nothing to stop you from saving the money you need to make your retirement goals come true.